 The side effects are generally reversible and subside when treatment ends.
 However, renal toxicity is cumulative, and can result in complications months after treatment ends.
 Myelosuppression also accumulates over the course of the treatment, but it subsides with the end of treatment.

 Since alkylating agents are designed and intended to destroy human cells (tumors are, after all, collections of abnormal human cells of a particular type), inevitably non-cancerous cells will be destroyed as well.
 The most common toxicities (side-effects) that occur as a consequence of alkylating agent treatment are related to the destruction of normal cells.

 Alkylating agents are known to cause a dose-dependent destruction of certain cells of the immune system.
 In the treatment of autoimmune diseases, this is occasionally an advantage (such as with cyclophosphamide), but in cancer treatment it can cause severe immunosuppression.
 This state makes cancer patients treated with these drugs particularly susceptible to certain infections, including infections by microorganisms that do not often infect people with a normal immune system (e.g. fungi).
 Another common side-effect related to cellular destruction affects rapidly dividing cells, such as mucosal cells.
 This becomes clinically apparent in damage done to the oral mucosa and to the lining of the gastrointestinal tract—bleeding gums and copious, sometimes bloody diarrhea can occur.
 Poor absorption of nutrients across the GI tract can take place as well.

 A Way Around the Side Effects?

-Researchers in Denmark are trying to develop platinum-based chemotherapy agents that do not as severe side effects as the ones current;y on the market.
-Yhr idea is that rather than using moledcules in the cis configuration such as cisplatin and carbolpatin, to put the ligands on in trans configuration.
+Researchers are trying to develop platinum-based chemotherapy agents without as severe side effects as the ones currently on the market.
+The idea is that rather than using molecules in the cis configuration such as cisplatin and carboplatin, to put the ligands on in trans configuration.
 Read about it here.